marc-mosca/Linear-Regression/README.md

 # Linear Regression

 This is the first project dealing with machine learning in the 42 curriculum.
-The aim of this project is to predict the price of a car based on its kilo-meterage.
+The aim of this project is to predict the price of a car based on its mileage.

 ## Prerequisites